xzzulz/deathspeak/readme.md

 ## about

-Symbols in the alphabet have great expressive power, that can
+Symbols characters have great expressive power, that can
 succinctly convey ideas.

 okami is based on the _subjetive_ perception, that programming